streamlit/streamlit/docs/getting_started.md

 ## Share your app

 After you’ve built a Streamlit app, it's time to share it!
-To show it off to the world you can use **Streamlit cloud's** Community tier to deploy, manage, and share your app for free.
+To show it off to the world you can use **Streamlit cloud** to deploy, manage, and share your app.
 Streamlit cloud is currently invitation only, so please [request an invite](https://www.streamlit.io/sharing) and we'll get you one soon!

 <!-- [[we'll need to grab the gif after the video editors are done with it on Wednesday]] -->